Spectral Processing of Signals

-To provide the student with the knowledge necessary to think in the "frequency domain" and to introduce the state-of-the-art methods and algorithms for computer-aided spectral analysis of signals with applications in communications, signal analysis, radar systems, emitter location, signal recognition, and others.
+To provide the student with the knowledge necessary to think in the "frequency domain" and to introduce the state-of-the-art methods and algorithms for computer-aided spectral analysis of temporal and spatial signals with applications in communications, signal analysis, radar systems, emitter location, signal recognition, and others.
 More information is available on this page.

 Linear algebra, Fourier analysis, Discrete-time signals and systems.

-- Basic definitions and the spectral estimation problem.
+- Basic Definitions and the spectral estimation problem.

 - Periodogram and correlogram methods.

 In lecture 10 the instructors will present several applications of spectral processing of signals.
 Similarly, the students have the possibility to get 20 credit points if they present short talks of approximately 20 minutes about some application of spectral processing of signals, either at their choice or by selecting one from the list below (NB: some of these paper might require being on the Uppsala University computer network in order to download):